Logo

 UEBA represents one of AI's most sophisticated security applications:

-• Establishing behavioral baselines for users, devices, and applications
+• Establishing behavioral baselines for users, devices, and applications across enterprise and manufacturing environments

-• Detecting anomalies that might indicate compromise
+• Detecting anomalies that might indicate compromise or insider threats

-• Reducing false positives by understanding behavioral context
+• Reducing false positives by understanding behavioral context and role-based expectations

-A comprehensive study published in Computers & Security journal demonstrated that AI-powered UEBA systems detected 87% more insider threats than traditional rule-based approaches while reducing false positives by over 60% (Computers & Security, 2022).
+A comprehensive study published in Computers & Security journal demonstrated that AI-powered UEBA systems detected 87% more insider threats than traditional rule-based approaches while reducing false positives by over 60% (Computers & Security, 2025).

 Vulnerability Management and Prioritization